mwt/matthewthom.as/src/_posts/2023-12-30-mathstodon-instructions.md

 date: "2023-12-30"
 use_math: false
 description: "Unofficial documentation for getting TeX support in Mastodon"
+last_modified_at: "2025-12-21"
 ---

-This is a short guide to document my experience in enabling TeX support in Mastodon by installing Christian Lawson-Perfect's [Mathstodon fork](https://github.com/christianp/mastodon/tree/mathstodon-4.2).
-As of the time of writing, this fork is based on Mastodon 4.2.3 and there are no official installation instructions.
-This guide assumes that you already have a functional installation of Mastodon 4.2.3.
+This is a short guide to document my experience in enabling TeX support in Mastodon by installing Christian Lawson-Perfect's [Mathstodon fork](https://github.com/christianp/mastodon/tree/mathstodon-4.5).
+As of the time of writing, this fork is based on Mastodon 4.5.3 and there are no official installation instructions.
+This guide assumes that you already have a functional installation of Mastodon 4.5.3.
 If you do not, you should follow the [Mastodon installation instructions](https://docs.joinmastodon.org/admin/install/).
 The instructions can likely be adapted for a fresh install.

 All steps of this guide should be run as the mastodon user.
 If you are not logged in as the mastodon user, you can switch with `sudo -su mastodon`.